 Westwood is about community.
 The parents teachers administraiton and students all work together to create a safe but challenging environment for the students to learn and flourish.
 Westwood is a place where all kids can grow make friends and learn.

-Westwood Elementary School is a charter elementary school in Los Angeles.
-The principal of Westwood Elementary School is Judy Utvich and can be contacted at email@example.com.
-793 students attend Westwood Elementary School and identify as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
-6% of the Westwood Elementary School students have "limited English proficiency."
+Westwood Charter Elementary School is a charter elementary school in Los Angeles.
+The principal of Westwood Charter Elementary School is Judy Utvich, whose e-mail is email@example.com.
+793 children attend Westwood Charter Elementary School and are mostly Hispanic; White, non-Hispanic; and Black, non-Hispanic.
+6% of the Westwood Charter Elementary School students are "limited in English proficiency."
 4% of the 793 students here get reduced lunch prices.
-The ratio of students to teachers at Westwood Elementary School is 21:1.
+The ratio of students to teachers at Westwood Charter Elementary School is 21:1.
 St. Timothy School is one of the nearest elementary schools.

 - Ceramics sculpture